reneilpascua/DailyCodingProblem/README.md

 3. Must be inside ./problems when you run the python files, or else importing helpers module won't work.

 ### VS Code
-If you're using VS Code, in .vscode/launch.json, ensure your cwd uses '${fileDirname}' so that it runs in the ./problems folder so imports will work.
+If you're using VS Code, in .vscode/launch.json, ensure your cwd uses '${fileDirname}' so that it runs in the containing folder so imports will work.
 This helps to use debug facilities.
 ```
 {
     "version": "0.2.0",